What is tamarind? And how do you use it? I’ve got your questions answered plus a recipe for homemade tamarind paste.

 How Do You Use Tamarind Paste?

-As mentioned before, tamarind paste is popular in Asian dishes.
+As mentioned before, tamarind paste is popular in Asian dishes such as pad thai.
 I like to mix it into dals and soups to add some tangy flavor.
 It’s also a key ingredient in tamarind date chutney, a dip that is popularly used with many Indian street foods such as samosas, aloo tikki, and ragda.
 Its many uses doesn’t stop there.
 Its unique tangy taste makes it versatile enough to use in cocktails and dessert too!

 You can store homemade tamarind paste in a jar in your refrigerator if you are using it within a few days.
 I prefer to transfer the paste to a freezer bag.
 I lay the bag flat in my freezer so it freezes into a thin sheet.
 Then, I break off pieces and add them straight to my soups or whatever I am cooking.
 You can also freeze the paste in smaller chunks by using an ice cube tray.
 Frozen tamarind paste is good for 3-4 months.